MicrosoftDocs/cpp-docs/docs/c-runtime-library/find-memory-leaks-using-the-crt-library.md

 ---
-title: Find memory leaks with the CRT Library | Microsoft Docs
+title: Find memory leaks with the CRT library
 description: Learn how the C/C++ debugger and C Run-time Library (CRT) can help find memory leaks.
 The techniques include memory-leak reports and comparing memory snapshots. ms.date: 02/03/2023
 helpviewer_keywords: